JimLazo/PopBridge/README.md

 3. Load cell
 4. Jumpers

-Steps To Execyte the code:
+Steps To Execute the code:
 Note: This code is for Python 2.7

 Step 1: Prepare the load cell as in the diagram.

-Step 2: Connect the sensors as the circuit image is uploaded avobe
+Step 2: Connect the sensors as the circuit image is uploaded above

-Step 3: Before execuiting code remove all the weight from the load cell
+Step 3: Before executing code remove all the weight from the load cell

 Step 4: Run the code, you'll get the weight in Grams.